Prostate Cancer (cont.)

 Some of these treatments are called complementary treatments and may help with control of symptoms or problems the patient may be experiencing.
 Examples of these include acupuncture for pain control, yoga and meditation for relaxation, as well as guided imagery, aromatherapy, and other techniques.
 Tell your doctors about all treatment approaches you are engaged in.
 These approaches usually will be of no harm to you, and may be very beneficial.
 Knowing what you are doing may help your doctor to better understand and coordinate your treatments and medications.

 Be very careful about alternative treatments.
 The vast majority of medical professionals keep up-to-date on the latest advances, or are willing to research them for patients when asked.
-No truly effective treatments are being withheld from patients, though alternative care providers often say they are.
+No truly effective treatments are being withheld from patients, though alternative care providers often say they are in an attempt to sell patients on their types of treatment.
+Such alternative therapies can do harm to patients, and can interfere with conventional treatment.
+Alternative care providers can be reasonably said to be preying on the desperation of cancer patients.

 If nutritional supplements are suggested in addition to conventional therapy by an alternative care professional, tell all your doctors what you are taking.
 Some nutritional substances can interfere with the effectiveness of some conventional cancer treatments.
 Some “natural” substances can be toxic and can result in side effects or problems your regular doctor may not recognize unless they know what you are taking.